 Waiting for child with child_id=

 Why having different machines?
 Well, for virtual jobs it doesn't make sense, but for BareMetal jobs like NFV and InfiniBand tests we are using different workers and machines:

 ipmi-sonic and ipmi-tails with different worker classes: 64bit-mlx_con5_sonic and 64bit-mlx_con5_tails respectively.

-#15 Updated by mitiao over 1 year ago
+Updated by mitiao about 5 years ago